-Significant residential in the City of Melton dates from the late 1960s and early 1970s when Melton township expanded from a relatively small rural service centre.
+Significant residential development in the City of Melton dates from the late 1960s and early 1970s when Melton township expanded from a relatively small rural service centre.
 The primary housing market role that the City played during this period was to provide affordable home owning opportunities for families and prospective families from the western suburbs of Melbourne.
 After a number of decades of incremental growth, the importance of the City of Melton within the western suburban housing market of Melbourne increased dramatically during the late 1990s.
 This is based predominantly on two factors.
 The first factor is the relative paucity of easily developable ’greenfield’ land in the City of Brimbank to the east, where most residential opportunities were exploited by the early 1990s.
-The Cairnlea and Derrimut areas are notable exceptions within Brimbank that are being currently developed.
 The second factor is the significant demand for new housing from new young families and couples from within Brimbank and to a lesser degree areas to the east, such as East Keilor, Avondale Heights and parts of Maribyrnong City.
 This is based on the fact that many of these areas developed in the 1970s and 1980s, with strong demand from children who grew up in these areas who are now forming their own households.
 In addition, the Cities of Maribyrnong and Brimbank are major ’ports’ for overseas migrants, many of whom would be expected to settle within Melton over the coming decades.

-It is assumed that a number of these migration patterns will continue into the future, most notably flows into the City of Melton from the east, while the maturing of families within the Melton township area should provide additional demand, as children leave home to form households of their own within the City.
-By the mid/late 2010s, it is expected that Melton will provide a significant share of its own demand as this process extends to children who have grown up in Hillside, Caroline Springs, Burnside and Taylors Hill.
-The strong net flows from east to west into the City should be maintained over the 2011-2036 period..
+It is assumed that a number of these migration patterns will continue into the future, most notably flows into the City of Melton from the east, while the maturing of families within the Melton township area also provide additional demand, as children leave home to form households of their own within the City.
+The strong net flows from east to west into the City should be maintained over the forecast period.